Top Croatia islands to visit

 6. Mljet

-It is not only Croatia's greenest island, but also among the last paradises in the Mediterranean, according to the World Wide Fund for Nature.
-Mljet National Park, which covers Mljet's northern third, features 2 stunning interconnected saltwater lakes surrounded by a lush forest.
+Mljet is not only Croatia's greenest island, but also among the last paradises in the Mediterranean, according to the World Wide Fund for Nature.
+Mljet National Park is one of Croatia’s best natural parks and reserves and covers the northern third of the island, featuring 2 stunning interconnected saltwater lakes and surrounded by a lush forest.

 Rent a bike and pedal around Veliko Jezero (Big Lake), in the middle of which rises a tiny islet capped by a Benedictine monastery.
 Alternatively, climb Montokuc, the tallest hill closest to the salt lakes, for an unforgettable panoramic view of Mljet and the nearby isles.